leogzyl/leogzyl.github.io/_posts/2020-03-22-terminal-bell-in-pycharm-oh-my-zsh.markdown

 ---
 layout: post
-title: "Annoying beep on PyCharm + Oh My Zsh"
+title: "Terminal bell in PyCharm + Oh My Zsh"
 date: 2020-03-20 12:10
 comments: true
-categories: General
+categories: [Pycharm, Terminal, Linux]
 ---

 A few days ago I managed to solve an annoying issue with the PyCharm terminal.
+I run PyCharm on an Ubuntu virtual machine through Vagrant + X server on Windows.
 At the start and end of *every* command, there was this bell/beep/notification sound.
-I didn't usually care about it much, but when I started working remotely and spending more time using headphones for code reviews and pair programming, this became a pain.
+I didn't usually care about it much since I used to keep the volume down, but I recently started working remotely and spending more time using headphones for code reviews and pair programming, so this became a pain.

 Changing the "Audible bell" setting on Pycharm did nothing.
 Google wasn't helpful here either, which led me to think the problem wasn't all that common.